walmartlabs/concord-website/docs/plugins/gremlin.md

     targetType: Exact
     targetList: ["client1", "client2"]
 ```

 ## State

-The attacks under `State` category introduce chaos into your infrastructure so that you can observe how well your service handles it or fails.
+The attacks under the `State` category introduce chaos into your infrastructure,
+so that you can observe how well your service handles it or fails.

-The `attacks` under this category uses a number of input parameters that are common for all operations:
+The `attacks` configurations under this category use a number of input
+parameters that are common for all operations:

 - `action`: Required - The name of the operation to perform.
 - `apiKey`: Required - Gremlin Api Key
 - `length`: Required - The length of the attack (seconds)
 -  `targetType`: Type of clients that should be targeted by the attack.
+Allowed
-Allowed values are `Random` and `Exact`.
+   values are `Random` and `Exact`.
 Default is set to `Exact`
 - `targetList`: Required - when `targetType` is `Exact`.
 Input is a list eg. `["client1", "client2"]`
 - `targetTags`: Required - when `targetType` is `Random`.
 Input is a `key/value` pair eg. `{ "myTagKey": "myTagValue" }`.
-More Info about client tags can be found here [Advanced-Configuration](https://www.gremlin.com/docs/infrastructure-layer/advanced-configuration/)
+More information about target tags
+  can be found in the documentation for [advanced gremlin configuration](https://www.gremlin.com/docs/infrastructure-layer/advanced-configuration/)

 <a name="shutdown"/>

 ## Shutdown

-The `shutdown` action of the `gremlin` task can be used to reboot or halt the host operating system to test how your system behaves when losing one or more cluster machines.
+The `shutdown` action of the `gremlin` task can be used to reboot or halt the
+host operating system to test how your system behaves when losing one or more
+cluster machines.
 The following parameters are needed in addition to the general
 parameters:

 - `delay`: The number of minutes to delay before shutting down.
 Default is `1` minute